-U.S. regulators at the federal and state level are increasing their focus on cybersecurity.
-In particular, the New York Department of Financial Services has adopted regulations designed to enhance cybersecurity controls of financial institutions, and the Department includes cybersecurity programs within the scope of examination.
+U.S. regulators at the federal and state level are increasing their focus on privacy and cybersecurity.
+In particular, the New York Department of Financial Services has amended its existing regulations designed to enhance cybersecurity controls of financial institutions, and the Department includes cybersecurity programs within the scope of examination.
 The NAIC has developed a model cybersecurity regulation based on New York's rule and multiple states have adopted similar measures.
-These regulations require licensees, including SLF Inc.'s U.S. insurance subsidiaries, to implement risk-based information security programs; establish detailed procedures for investigating cybersecurity events, assessing risk, and overseeing third-party service providers; and comply with increased regulatory reporting requirements.
+These regulations require licensees, including certain of SLF Inc.'s U.S. insurance subsidiaries, to implement risk-based information security programs; establish detailed procedures for investigating cybersecurity events, assessing risk, and overseeing third-party service providers; and comply with increased regulatory reporting requirements.

-In addition, U.S. federal and state laws require financial institutions, including insurers, investment companies and investment dealers, to protect the security and confidentiality of Client information and to notify Clients about the institution's policies and practices relating to its collection, use and disclosure of client information.
-The State of California has enacted legislation and proposed regulations designed to enhance consumer privacy rights, and other states have enacted similar consumer focused privacy laws.
-These laws and regulations will significantly change data privacy requirements in the U.S., impose greater penalties for non-compliance, and provide for consumer rights to access, delete and correct their personal information and private rights of action.
+In addition, U.S. federal and state laws require financial institutions, including insurers, investment companies and investment dealers, to protect the security and confidentiality of Client information and to notify Clients about the institution's policies and practices relating to its collection, use and disclosure of Client information.
+The State of California has enacted legislation and regulations designed to enhance consumer privacy rights, and other states have enacted or are considering similar consumer focused privacy laws.
+These laws and regulations will significantly change data privacy requirements in the U.S., impose greater penalties for non-compliance, and provide for consumer rights to access, delete and correct their personal information and, in some states, provide a private right of action.